An actual Nazi on campus?

 On some level, I get it.
 Of course.
 I am self-employed and there are times when I have to ask clients to throw me a bone by leaving me a review somewhere that can be verified.
 This all helps me to get seen in a noisy, overcrowded online world, and I would struggle to source clients without a little of that kind of support.
 Some people are kind enough to offer, without being asked.
 But I hope to God that I have never asked a client to “rate their experience”, nor pestered them with multiple messages when they promised to leave a review and then never got around to it.
 Most people don’t realise how much small businesses rely on this kind of thing, and I understand completely that it is not top of anyone’s list of priorities to be rating me on Google.
 I am enormously grateful for the people who do so and think no less of the majority who don’t.

 The irony is, because I am self-employed and I understand how important ratings and reviews can be for small businesses, I am really diligent about doing them.
 If a local professional of any stripe does a good job for me, I make sure to ask them where they would like me to leave a review and I make sure that I do it: Google, Check-a-Trade, whatever they wish.
 If they’re really good, I will also send their details directly to any local friends who might benefit from their services.
 It’s one of the really nice things about living in a community that one can share this kind of thing and help local businesses to benefit from word of mouth.
 Everybody wins that way: the business is rewarded for doing a good job, the people in the community benefit from reliable and trustworthy service-providers.
 What’s not to like?
-But in the hands of the big corporations, this simple, organic and entirely benevolent system has somehow morphed into a beast, a system to be exploited and turned into yet another way to hassle their customers online.
+But in the hands of big businesses (and – it has to be said – some overly enthusiastic small ones), this simple, organic and entirely benevolent system has somehow morphed into a leviathan, a behemoth with which to hassle their customers with remarkable tenacity.
 Well, I’m not having it.
-So, I shall continue to police my inbox with more rigour than has ever been managed by US border control.
+I shall continue to police my inbox with more rigour than has ever been managed by US border control.

 Did you enjoy this blog post?
 Please do let us know!
 We love to hear from you!
 Rate your experience here.